Logo Applestore Logo Google Store Available on the Apple Store and Playstore: Download

 How to delete an eSIM on an iPhone?

-Removing an eSIM from an Apple device is straightforward but irreversible:
+Removing an eSIM from iPhone is straightforward but irreversible:

-This action will delete the eSIM, clear associated data, and disconnect cellular access tied to that plan.
+This action will delete the eSIM, clear associated data, and disconnect mobile access tied to that plan.
 Do this only if you’re switching phones or no longer need that line.

 How to delete an eSIM on an Android device?